muschellij2/process_head_ct/index.md

 software to convert DICOM data and the recommended software (`dcm2niix`) outputs data in a NIfTI file.

-Although we recommend this software, many good and complete solutions exist.
+Many sufficient and complete solutions exist.
 Examples include `dicom2nifti` in the `oro.dicom` `R` package, `pydicom`, `dicom2nifti` in `MATLAB`, and using large imaging suites such as using `ITK` image reading functions for DICOM files and then write NIfTI outputs.
-We recommend the `dcm2niix` (<https://github.com/rordenlab/dcm2niix>) (Li et al. 2016) function from Chris Rorden for CT data for the following reasons: 1) it works with all major scanners, 2) incorporates gantry-tilt correction for CT data, 3) can handle variable slice thickness, 4) is open-source, 5) is fast, 6) has responsive developers, and 7) works on all 3 major operating systems (Linux/OSX/Windows).
+We recommend `dcm2niix` (<https://github.com/rordenlab/dcm2niix>) (Li et al. 2016) from for CT data for the following reasons: 1) it works with all major scanners, 2) incorporates gantry-tilt correction for CT data,
+3) can handle variable slice thickness, 4) is open-source, 5) is fast,
+6) is an actively maintained project, and 7) works on all 3 major operating systems (Linux/OSX/Windows).
 Moreover, the popular AFNI neuroimaging suite includes a `dcm2niix` program with its distribution.
-Interfaces exist, such as the `dcm2niir` package in `R` and `nipype` `Python` module.
-Moreover, the `divest` package (LINK) wraps the underlying code for `dcm2niix` to provide the same functionality of `dcm2niix`, along with the ability to manipulate the data for more versatility.
+Interfaces exist, such as the `dcm2niir` package in `R` and `nipype` `Python` module (Gorgolewski et al. 2011).
+Moreover, the `divest` package (Clayden and Rorden 2018) wraps the underlying code for `dcm2niix` to provide the same functionality of `dcm2niix`, along with the ability to manipulate the data for more versatility.

-We will describe a few of the features above.
+We will describe a few of the features of `dcm2niix` for CT.
 In some head CT scans, the gantry is tilted to reduce radiation exposure to non-brain areas, such as the eyes.
 Thus, the slices of the image are at an oblique angle.
-If slice-based analyses are done or an affine registration (as this tilting is a shearing) are applied to the 3D data, this tilting is not an issue.
-This tilting does cause issues for 3D operations as the distance of the voxels between slices is not correct and especially can show odd visualizations.
+If slice-based analyses are done or an affine registration (as this tilting is a shearing) are applied to the 3D data, this tilting may implicitly be corrected.
+This tilting does cause issues for 3D operations as the distance of the voxels between slices is not correct and especially can show odd visualizations (Figure
+@ref(fig:gantry)A).
 The `dcm2niix` output returns both the corrected and non-corrected image (Figure @ref(fig:gantry)).
 As the correction moves the slices to a different area, `dcm2niix` may pad the image so that the entire head is still inside the field of view.
 As such, this may cause